-Healthy Kids programmes are based on multi-partnership approaches: we work with almost 300 partners worldwide, including national and local governments, NGOs, nutrition health institutes and sport federations.
+Healthy Kids programmes are based on multi-partnership approaches: we work with over 300 partners worldwide, including national and local governments, NGOs, nutrition health institutes and sport federations.

 At a global level, Healthy Kids partners with the EPODE International Network to support the development of the programme.

-As at October 2015, we were actively working with close to 300 partners to deliver our Healthy Kids Global Programme in 80 countries.
+As at December 2016, we were actively working with 311 partners to deliver our Healthy Kids Global Programme in 84 countries.

-These efforts increase children's basic knowledge of the importance of nutrition and physical activity, and have reached around 8 million children so far.
+These efforts increase children's basic knowledge of the importance of nutrition and physical activity, and have reached over 8 million children so far.

 Assessing our impact